-A water jacket heater may be installed to keep engine coolant warm while engine is shut down.
+A water jacket heater can be installed to keep engine coolant warm while engine is shut down (recommended for standby applications).
 It heats and circulates the coolant within the engine which reduces start-up time and engine wear caused by cold starts.
 It is electrically operated and thermostatically controlled.